Farama-Foundation/PettingZoo/docs/dev_docs.md

 *  `num_cycles`: runs the environment for that many cycles and checks that the output is consistent with the API.
 * `verbose_progress`: Prints out messages to indicate partial completion of the test.
 Useful for debugging environments.

-### Parallel Play test
+### Parallel API test

 This is an analogous version of the API test, but for parallel environments.
-You can use this environment like:
+You can use this test like:

 ```
-from pettingzoo.test import parallel_play_test
+from pettingzoo.test import parallel_api_test
 from pettingzoo.butterfly import pistonball_v3
 env = pistonball_v3.parallel_env()
-parallel_play_test(env, num_cycles=10)
+parallel_api_test(env, num_cycles=10)
 ```

 ### Seed Test